Select Page

 The Background: Post-World War II

-After World War II, Germany was divided into four military zones controlled by the Allied powers: the United States, Soviet Union, United Kingdom, and France.
-The same division happened to its capital, Berlin, despite it being located deep within the Soviet-controlled zone.
+After World War II, Germany was divided into four military zones controlled by the Allied powers: Among them were the countries of the United States, Soviet Union, United Kingdom and France.
+Its capital, Berlin, however, was also divided, although it lay inside the Soviet controlled zone.

 The Berlin Blockade